MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 - security
 - usage

-For more information, see [Rule sets for Roslyn analyzers](analyzer-rule-sets.md).
+For more information, see [Rule sets for code analyzers](analyzer-rule-sets.md).

 ## EditorConfig file